The Gospel is Free

 _”Therefore we conclude that a man is justified by faith without the deeds of the law.”_

-Justification by faith removes the burden of the law, meaning that it is not through our efforts or obedience to the law that we are justified, but through trusting in Christ.
+Justification by faith removes the burden of the law, meaning that it is not through our efforts or obedience to the law that we are justified, but through trusting in Hamashiach.

-The sacrifice of Jesus Christ on the cross is the basis of our justification.
-His death satisfied the demands of God’s justice, allowing us to be declared righteous.
+The sacrifice of Jesus Hamashiach on the cross is the basis of our justification.
+His death satisfied the demands of Elohim’s justice, allowing us to be declared righteous.

 – Romans 5:9 (KJV)